How to Stream Video over the Internet

 MOV (QuickTime Video)

 This format was created by Apple and is the native video player for Mac computers.
 To play MOV files on a Windows computer, you must install the QuickTime player.
-MOV files can contain video, audio, animation, graphics, 3D and virtual reality, and text.
-Use this format for movie streaming if some of your friends are Mac users.
+MOV files can contain video, audio, animation, graphics, 3D, virtual reality, and text.
+Use this format for movie streaming if most of your site or blog's visitors are Mac users.

 Learn more about streaming QuickTime (MOV) video.